jasonhemann/21SP-CS4400/tech.md

 One of the things I miss most about real, in-person classrooms is being able to applaud someone for a job well done, and for giving it a shot.
-Here's our [best alternative](https://applause.haggett.org/SP21-CS4400).
+Here's our best alternative (historical, now offline).
 If each of us goes here and enters his or her name then, when one of us presses the applause button, we can all see and hear it.